-The material risks of the Bank are categorised by three distinct risk categories, as defined within the RMS.
-They are Business Risk, Financial Risk and Non-Financial Risk:
+The material risks of the Bank are categorised by three distinct risk categories, they are Business Risk, Financial Risk and Non-Financial Risk:

-Risk Provide the second s Categorisation Description Aligned Material Risks Business Risk Strategic (including Capital Business shocks that threaten market and financial Adequacy) and goals, reputation and adequacy of capital.
-Reputational Risk Financial Risk Possibility of losing money through default, loss of cash Credit, Liquidity and flow and market exposures.
-Market Risk Non-Financial Risk Risks which are not covered by traditional financial risk Operational and management.
-Compliance Risk
+Risk Category Description Material Risks Business Risk Business shocks that threaten market and financial goals, reputation and adequacy of capital.
+Business Risk Financial Risk Possibility of losing money through default, loss of cash flow and market exposures.
+Credit Risk, Liquidity Risk and Market Risk Non-Financial Risk Risk of loss resulting from inadequate or failed internal processes, people and systems or from external events.
+Operational Risk and Compliance Risk